Beane Marsh

 A small wildlife gem in the heart of Hertford, Beane Marsh is the Trust's newest nature reserve.
 The acquisition in July 2020 was made possible by a fundraising initiative by Save Beane Marshes, a group of residents, to secure the site for wildlife.

 The five-acre site lies next to the River Beane, one of Hertfordshire’s rare chalk streams, and is home to a variety of wildlife including rare marshy plants and a wide variety of butterflies and dragonflies.
 The River Beane has real potential to become a home to endangered water voles too.
-The floodplain grassland of Beane Marsh sits within the Beane Valley and provides a rare and valuable habitat as well as a crucial connection by river to other nature reserves such as Waterford Heath to the north and King’s Meads to the south.
+The floodplain grassland of Beane Marsh sits within the Beane Valley and provides a rare and valuable habitat as well as a crucial connection by the river to other nature reserves such as Waterford Heath to the north and King’s Meads to the south.